BlackHeart-TF/KFactor/README.md

 - TOTP Code generation from Base32 keys
 - Internal parser for "otpauth" and "otpauth-migration" Uri from QR codes
 - Serial QR scanner support
+- Camera QR implemented but not fully tested
 - Secure? key storage with 'keyring'

 ### Issues:
 - migration codes are buggy
 - remove/export buttons not implemented
-- Importing codes from camera, working but not implemented
+- Manual code editor, not implemented
-- No manual code editor
 - Not sure how secure dumping keys in kwallet is
 - No Export function (planning QR or JSON)